-In this paper, the outline and results of our previous work are shown in Section II.
-Our coding scheme newly developed this time is described in Section III.
-Section IV presents the dataset with the statistics of the new coding labels assigned by the human coders.
-Our experiments and results of the study are shown in subsequent Section V. Finally, in Section VI, we present the conclusion and future work to complete the paper.
+This paper is structured as follows.
+In Section II, we present the related work.
+The outline and results of our previous work are shown in Section III.
+Our coding scheme newly developed this time is described in Section IV.
+Section V presents the dataset with the statistics of the new coding labels assigned by the human coders.
+Our experiments and results of the study are shown in subsequent Section VI.
+Section VII proposes an assessment model of the quality of collaborative processes and envisage a possible visualization of this model.
+Finally, in Section VIII, we present the conclusion and future work to complete the paper.

 II.
-PREVIOUS WORK
+RELATED WORK